 To avoid these steep charges, as your ship leaves port, be sure to put your phone into airplane mode or disable your cellular data.

 If you need to stay in touch with home, be sure to check with your cell provider to make sure your service offers international or roaming services at rates you find acceptable.
-We have Apple devices so before leaving home, we agreed with loved ones to stay in touch through options we could use over Wi-Fi like Facebook Messenger
+We have Apple devices so before leaving home, we agreed with loved ones to stay in touch through options that we could use over Wi-Fi like Facebook Messenger.

 Plan ahead for special needs or a special occasion